jpountz/jpountz.github.io/_posts/2025-06-17-analysis-of-Elasticsearch-vs-Vespa.markdown

 I haven't run the benchmarks myself to reproduce its results, but the data looks plausible to me so I'm assuming that it has been run in good faith.
 Also I don't know much about Vespa so I'm very happy to be corrected if I'm making wrong assumptions about it.
 Even though the benchmark targets Elasticsearch rather than Lucene, most of the comparison relates to decisions that have been made at the Lucene level, which is why you'll see more mentions of Lucene than Elasticsearch, the comparison would likely be similar with any Lucene-based search engine.

-I'll naturally be spending more times on some questionable aspects of this benchmark, but in general it looks like great care has been taken about making it an apples-to-apples comparison.
+I'll naturally be spending more time on some questionable aspects of this benchmark, but in general it looks like great care has been taken about making it an apples-to-apples comparison.
 Thanks to the Vespa team for that, most benchmarks don't have this level of care.

 Finally, after so many years working on Lucene and Elasticsearch, I likely have biases!